CiscoDevNet/terraform-provider-ndfc/README.md

 ./run_accept_tests.sh // Run everything
 ./run_accept_tests.sh TestAcc<Pattern of tests> // Run Specific tests
 ```
+* AT runs on actual NDFC environment
+* The testbed settings are stored in `testing/at_testbeds/`
+* By default it uses ndfc-175
+* Use `TESTBED` environment variable to change the testbed
+* A file  `testing/at_testbeds/ndfc_$(TESTBED).yaml must be present
+** Remember to set fabric names, switch serials etc to match the NDFC in use

+AT run result mandatory for PR approval

 ## Steps to run unit test with mockoon server